-Welcome to Svalbard – the realm of the polar bear.
+Welcome to Svalbard in Norway – the realm of the polar bear.
 The name Svalbard translates as ‘cold shores’ from its origins in old Norse.
 It is one of the best places in the world to see polar bears in their natural home.
 It’s home to the most northerly town in the world and some of the Arctic’s most beautiful scenery and an abundance of rare wildlife.
 An Expedition Micro Cruise to Svalbard is a life-changing experience.

 Where is Svalbard?